Learning Structural Representations for Recipe Generation and Food Retrieval: Experiments

 \textbf{Cross-modal retrieval performance.} In Table \ref{tab:retri}, we compare the results of our proposed method with various state-of-the-art methods against different metrics.
 Specifically, ACME \cite{wang2019learning} takes triplet loss and adversarial training to learn image-recipe alignment, which gives superior results over other state-of-the-art models.
 ACME mainly focuses on improving cross-modal representation consistency at the common space with the cross-modal translation.
-Here we do not use the adversarial training of ACME and only use the triplet loss to train the retrieval model.
+Here we do not use the adversarial training of ACME and implement the self-attention mechanism on the LSTM to train the retrieval model.
 We add the tree structure representations on the baseline, it can be observed that we further boost the performance across all the metrics.
 It suggests that our unsupervisedly-learned tree structures also can be applied on the retrieval task and have positive value to the whole model.

+\textbf{Ablation study of different compositions of tree features.} In Table \ref{tab: ab_fea}, we adopt the LSTM as the recipe encoder.
+We first directly use the projection of the adjacency matrix as the node features, and further construct the tree embeddings with GAT.
+We then adopt the sentence features $f_{node}^{sen}$ and the concatenation of $f_{node}^{sen}$ and $f_{node}^{depth}$ respectively to be the node features.
+We can see that the including more information into the tree features helps on improving the food cross-modal retrieval performance.

+\textbf{Ablation study of different recipe encoders.} We show the results of using LSTM and transformer respectively as the recipe embedding backbone in Table \ref{tab: retri_ab}.
+We adopt the self-attention based LSTM \cite{vaswani2017attention} and transformer to encode the recipes.
+It can be seen that since the attention mechanism is implemented on the LSTM, the LSTM model achieves similar performance to the transformer model.
+And the learned tree features can boost the retrieval performance in both settings.